 The choice of visual representations as the basis is informed by scientific literature showing that visual models and visual skills are of utmost importance in the learning and doing of mathematics (Rivera, 2011).
 Also, there are evidences suggesting that learning based on visual representations can be specially beneficial for students with low prior knowledge (Gates, 2015).

 It is important to clarify that we do not intend to cover multiple representations with these lessons.
 In fact, we focused on one model (the rectangular area model) in order to deepen the understanding of the model, allowing the students to get familiar with its properties and actions and, then, use it as a basis to build their knowledge of fractions.
+The rectangular area model is being used as a grounding metaphor (Lakoff and Núñez, 2000) for fractions.

 As we expect the students to construct their knowledge, it is important to avoid: a) demonstrating how to solve the questions before letting them have a go, and b) synthesizing what was done in a lesson as a rigid procedure.
 Although some lessons may seem procedure-oriented, the approaches shown should not be presented as rigid procedures, but as systematizations of what is being done by the students.